simpleiot/simpleiot/docs/adr/7-jetstream-store.md

 NATS can merge streams into an additional 3rd stream.
 This might be useful in that you don't have to read two streams and merge the points to get the current state.
-However, there are several questions with doing this:
+However, there are several disadvantages:

-- storing the data twice does not seem very efficient
+- data would be store twice
 - data is not guaranteed to be in chronological order -- the data would be inserted into the 3rd stream when it is received.
 So you would still have to walk back in history to know for sure if you had the latest point.
 It seems